Acupuncture Treatment For Diabetes Type 2

 Lately, scientists have been studying ways in which acupuncture might affect the biological mechanism of diabetes and prediabetes to become an effective therapy.
 Studies have indicated that acupuncture may help people with diabetes by improving blood glucose levels, relieving the symptoms of neuropathy -- a complication of diabetes and more.

 Acupuncture alleviates diabetes symptoms.
 Researchers in two different studies found acupuncture effective for the relief of diabetes.
-In one study, Nanjing University of Chinese Medicine researchers find acupuncture along with moxibustion effective for assistance from a wide assortment of diabetes related problems.
+In one study, the Nanjing University of Chinese Medicine researchers find acupuncture along with moxibustion effective for assistance from a wide assortment of diabetes-related problems.

 In another study, researchers conclude that acupuncture effectively reduces or eliminates diabetic gastroparesis.
 This condition, also known as delayed gastric emptying, involves pathologically slow movement of food from the stomach into the small intestine.
 This is due to elevated glucose levels in diabetics that contributes to vagus nerve damage, which contributes to the inability of the nerve to properly regulate gut muscles.
 Acupuncture successfully restores digestive function wherein gastroparesis is abated.
 Significantly, a six month followup found acupuncture significantly more effective than just two unique kinds of pharmaceutical drugs for the treatment of diabetic gastroparesis.